The-Marcy-Lab-School/2023-Fall-Curriculum/mod-2/2-1-0-flexbox/README.md

 > **Pacing:** 5 minutes (5 minutes total)
 > **Learning Objectives:** See flexbox in the real world
 > * Open https://www.youtube.com/ and see how elements shift in size as you resize the window.
-Point out the the vidoes that are aligned next to each other are NOT inline, they are flex items.
+Point out the the videos that are aligned next to each other are NOT inline, they are flex items.

 Flex does two things:
 1. puts things in a row (or column if you need to)